ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 ## Acknowledgements

-I'd like to thank [@msullivan] for his original work on integrating mypyc into Black spawning this summer project and eventually this blog post :)
+I'd like to thank [@msullivan] for his original work on integrating mypyc into Black, spawning this summer project and eventually this blog series :)

 $try-getting-this-reviewed-by-mypyc-contributor